Are you truly getting value from your CRM? Are your reps actually using it?

 When it comes to CRM adoption, avoid using the stick in favor of the carrot approach.
 Not only will it make adoption that much easier, but it also creates a more positive company culture.
 Punishment could potentially isolate your team and lead to a negative work environment.

 You might want to consider running contests at the beginning that directly tie into CRM use.
 Reward reps who logged all of their deals into CRM, for example.
-Make a contest to see who has the most actions taken through their CRM (such as recorded phone calls, meetings, etc.)
+Make a contest to see who has the most actions taken through their CRM (such as recorded phone calls, meetings, etc.).

 Once your CRM is off and rolling, make sure to check back in with your team to make sure that everything is running smoothly.
 Feedback is the perfect opportunity for you to reinforce CRM use.

-Use feedback, both constructive and positive, as a chance to get continued buy-in from your field reps.
+Use feedback, both constructive and positive, as a chance to get continued buy-in from your reps.
 It will help them to see how useful it is for business.

-It can be tricky to get field reps to use CRM.
-However, with the right CRM, training, positive reinforcement, and feedback, you can get the buy-in you need to make it successful.
+However, by having an understanding of why this happens, along with the right CRM, training, positive reinforcement, and feedback, you can get the buy-in you need to make it successful.